chakrakan/compcon/README.md

   <a href="https://github.com/chakrakan/compcon"><img src="https://github.com/chakrakan/compcon/blob/main/public/logo.png" width="350" alt="Compcon logo" /></a>
 </p>

-**Compcon:** Short for **comp**are and **con**trast, is a repo that helps you rapidly build a full-stack, SSR application using NextJS, TailwindCSS, Serverless-functions and Google-Sheets as a back-end/CMS.
+**Compcon:** Short for **comp**are and **con**trast, is an experimental repo that attempts to help users rapidly prototype a full-stack, SSR application.
+It's using NextJS, TailwindCSS, Serverless-functions and Google-Sheets/Airtable as a back-end/CMS.

 ## To-Do Roadmap